chandruMsharma/chandruMsharma/README.md

 - 👋 Hi, I’m Chandru Sharma
-- 👀 I’m interested in ML/DL Applications, UI Designing & Networks
+- 👀 I’m interested in ML/DL Applications & UI Designing
-- 🌱 I’m currently learning Networking!
 - 📫 How to reach me - If need be, reach me at Discord - proud_rookie#0001

 Kudos & Keep Learning!